lucabordo/tgplus/README.md

 I've used Python 3.10.
 There is no reason why versions 3.8ish + wouldn't work.
 But they haven't been tested, so I wouldn't bet.

-No cloud resource or GPU was used for this small demo - this purely runs on a laptop, on CPU, which means obiously very small-scale training.
+No cloud resource or GPU was used for this small demo - this was purely written and ran on a laptop, on CPU, which means obiously very small-scale training.

 # Setup